sobek/OO_Calc/README.txt

 Demo project:
 	http://calculator-8.apphb.com

-My apphorbor.com project is directly linked to the github source so all execution uses the most up-to-date checkin.
+appharbor.com takes the code directly from github.com.
+Thus the demo page will be running the most recent check-in.

 Uses C# Razor.
 I don't know what special actions need to be taken in order to run properly.